HosseinAnari/RM/Readme.md

    <argument keys>
    --database_path or -dp
-      gives path to the pangenome database.
+      path to the pangenome database.
    --intersection-rate or -ir (default = 0.09)
-      gives the fraction of kmers needs to be shared by two intersecting proteins.
+      the fraction of kmers needs to be shared by two intersecting proteins.
 Should be in range [0.001, 0.1].
-   --similarity-threshold or -st (default = 95)
+   --min-protein-identity or -mpi (default = 95)
-      gives the minimum similarity score.
+      the minimum similarity score.
 Should be in range [1-99].
    --mcl-inflation or -mi (default = 9.6)
-      gives the MCL inflation.
+      the MCL inflation.
 Should be in range ]1-19[.
    --contrast or -ct (default = 8)
-      gives the contrast factor.
+      the contrast factor.
 Should be in range ]0-10[.
    --relaxation or rn (default 1)
-      gives the relaxation in homology calls.
+      the relaxation in homology calls.
 Should be in range [1, 8], from strict to relaxed.
    --threads-number or -tn (default = 1)
-      gives the number of parallel working threads
+      the number of parallel working threads

 <map or m>
    To map single or paired-end reads to all or a sebset of constituent genomes.

    <argument keys>
    --database_path or -dp
-      gives path to the pangenome database.
+      path to the pangenome database.
    -1
-      gives a text file containing path to the first short-read archive in FASTQ or FASTA format.
+      a text file containing path to the first short-read archive in FASTQ or FASTA format.
    -2
-      optionally, gives a text file containing path to the second short-read archive in FASTQ or FASTA format.
+      optionally, a text file containing path to the second short-read archive in FASTQ or FASTA format.
    --genome-numbers or -gn
-      gives a text file containing genome_numbers to map reads against in each line.
+      a text file containing genome_numbers to map reads against in each line.
    --output-path or -op (default: database path determined by -dp)
-      path to the output SAM files naked like pantools_x.sam.
+      path to the output files.
    --threads-number or -tn (default = 1)
-      gives the number of parallel working threads
+      the number of parallel working threads --min-mapping-score or -mms (default = 20)
+      the minimum of read mapping score --num-kmer-samples or -nks (default = 20)
+      the number of kmers sampled from read --min-hit-length or -mhl (default = 17)
+      the minimum acceptable length of alignment after soft-clipping --max-alignment-length or -mal (default = 1000)
+      the maximum acceptable length of alignment --max-num-locations or -mnl (default = 20)
+      the maximum number of location of candidate hits to examine --alignment-bound or -ab (default = 7)
+      the length of bound of banded alignment --clipping-stringency or -ci (default = 2)
+      the stringency of soft-clipping
+      0 : no soft clipping
+      1 : low
+      2 : medium
+      3 : high
+   --bam-format or -bf (default = FALSE)
+      the alignment format (.sam or .bam) --competitive-mode or -cm (default = FALSE)
+      the alignment mode (competitive or normal)
 <version or v>
    To show the versions of PanTools and Neo4j.